How to Buy Singapore to Malaysia Bus Ticket & Crossing Border at Checkpoint

 When the bus crosses the causeway and reaches Johor Bahru Customs in Malaysia, you have to bring down ALL your belongings to go through scanning in the X-Ray machine.
 Your passport will be stamped.
 Make sure the stamp is there.
 There were past incidents where the customs officers did not stamp on the passports.
-It caused big problems to the travellers when they entered into Singapore later.
+It caused big problems to the travellers when they entered Singapore later.

 The travel coach will typically stop at a coffee shop for a 30-minute break in a Malaysian city, Yong Peng.
 That would be 2 to 3 hours later from Singapore.
 You can take your meal here or use the washroom.
-There are usually bus announcements in Malay, Mandarin and English with the bus number called at the coffee shop.
+There are usually bus announcements in Malay, Mandarin, and English with the bus number called at the coffee shop.
 Hence, always remember your vehicle number when before getting down the bus.

 Yong Peng Coffeeshop

 I would advise you not to drink so much water.
 Some insensitive drivers will not stop for toilet breaks if no one tells them.
 They are always rushing to complete the journey as quickly as they can.
 Inform the driver if you need to use the toilet on the way so he can stop somewhere.
-Most of the times, the driver will give appropriate toilet breaks, but you can’t always count on that.
+Most of the time, the driver will give appropriate toilet breaks, but you can’t always count on that.

 After the short pause at Yong Peng, the bus will usually proceed all the way to the destination.
 However, there are times that the bus will stop at 1 or 2 stops for people to alight in Malaysia.

 All the above procedures exist in a reversed manner.
-This time, at the Singapore Customs, you are expected to remove ALL your luggage and shopping bags for scanning.
+This time, at Singapore Customs, you are expected to remove ALL your luggage and shopping bags for scanning.
 I would like to caution you about bringing duty-unpaid cigarettes from Malaysia to Singapore if you are not aware of Singapore laws.

-The cost of cigarettes in Malaysia is cheap, much cheaper than Singapore.
+The cost of cigarettes in Malaysia is cheap, much cheaper than in Singapore.
 Thus, it is common for people to buy more than usual in Malaysia.
 According to the Singapore Customs, one is prohibited from bringing in any duty-unpaid cigarettes from Malaysia into Singapore without declaring.

-Either you declare the pack of cigarettes and pax tax at the Singapore Customs even when it is less than half a pack, dump it away or risk being caught in possession and pay a fine of SGD 200 per packet of cigarettes.
+Either you declare the pack of cigarettes and pax tax at the Singapore Customs even when it is less than half a pack, dump it away, or risk being caught in possession and pay a fine of SGD 200 per packet of cigarettes.
 Checks are conducted randomly at the Singapore Customs.